Interstate 40 in North Carolina: Dedicated and memorial names

 The freeway bears several names in addition to the I-40 designation.
 Throughout the state, the freeway is known as the Blue Star Memorial Highway, a name shared with multiple Interstates across the state.
 From the Guilford–Alamance county line to 1 mi east of NC 54, in Graham, I-40/I-85 is known as the Sam Hunt Freeway.
 The freeway is known as the Harriet Morehead Berry Freeway through Orange County, named for a leader in the Good Roads Movement in North Carolina.
 Between US 15/US 501 in Chapel Hill to I-885/NC 885 in Durham, I-40 is known as the John Motley Morehead III Freeway who was a noted philanthropist and graduate from the University of North Carolina at Chapel Hill.
 I-40 is the Dan K. Moore Freeway through the Research Triangle Park.
 The section is named after Dan K. Moore who was the 66th governor of North Carolina.
 From the Wade Avenue Extension to US 70 in Garner, the freeway is known as the Tom Bradshaw Freeway, named after the 33rd mayor of Raleigh.
 I-40 is the James Harrington Freeway from US 70 to I-95.
 In Johnston, south of I-95, and Sampson counties, I-40 is dedicated to Robert D. Warren Sr. who was a former State Director of Driver's Licenses and State Senator from the area.
 In Duplin County, a section of I-40 6.95 mi north of NC 24 west of Warsaw to 6.95 mi south of NC 24 is known as the Henry L. Stevens Jr. Highway, who was a commander of the American Legion and a North Carolina Superior Court judge.
 From the Pender–New Hanover county line to the eastern terminus of I-40, the freeway is known as the Michael Jordan Highway, named after the famous basketball player who grew up in Wilmington and was a graduate of the University of North Carolina at Chapel Hill.
 I-40 has also been given the name Tobacco Road by college sports fans because the freeway links up the four North Carolina schools in the Atlantic Coast Conference.

-On February 1, 2024, I-40 was named the Jimmy Capps Freeway, after Jimmy Capps, a country music singer and songwriter from Benson.
+On February 1, 2024, part of I-40 was named the Jimmy Capps Freeway, after Jimmy Capps, a country music singer and songwriter from Benson.

 History

 Authorized by the Federal-Aid Highway Act of 1956, North Carolina was originally allocated 714 mi for their share of the Interstate Highway System; 219 mi of which was subsequently allocated for a route from the Tennessee state line, through Asheville and Winston-Salem, to Greensboro.
 Designated as I-40, it became the first Interstate in the state after opening on a completed 3 mi section in Winston-Salem in 1958.
-For the next 32 years, I-40 was constructed and extended twice to its current routing from the Pigeon River Gorge to Wilmington.
+Over the next 32 years, I-40 was constructed and extended twice to its current routing from the Pigeon River Gorge to Wilmington.